MicrosoftDocs/power-platform/power-platform/admin/manage-high-privileged-admin-roles.md

 ## Changes to feature support

-Microsoft doesn't automatically assign the _System Administrator_ role for users with these Entra ID roles, also known as _tenant admins_:
+Microsoft doesn't automatically assign the system administrator role for users with these Entra ID roles, also known as tenant admins:
 - Global Administrator
 - Power Platform Administrator
 - Dynamics 365 Administrator